Alert Configurations

 Custom Configurations

-Custom alert configurations let you create your own rules or override the thresholds of a built-in configuration for a specific scope.
+Custom alert configurations let you create your own rules — or duplicate a built-in configuration with different thresholds or a different escalation team for a specific scope.
+Customs are additive: they evaluate alongside the built-in, not in place of it.

 Navigate to Alerting → Alert Configurations and click Add Configuration.